ncoblentz/kubernetesplayground/README.md

 - I started with ~~two~~ one Ubuntu 22.04.1 laptop~~s~~.
 - I then created two KVM instances ~~on each laptop~~ also running Ubuntu 22.04.1.
 (Each has 2 vCPUs and 4096 of ram)
-  - `sudo apt update && sudo apt upgrade && sudo apt install docker && sudo apt autoremove`.
+  - `sudo apt update && sudo apt upgrade && sudo apt install docker nfs-common && sudo apt autoremove`.
   - Switched NIC to Bridged mode, selected device `virbr0`
   - edit `/etc/hostname` and change it to `g7ubuntu2204k8n1` and `g7ubuntu2204k8n2`